 In the final analysis, injury prevention and quality bench strength may be the critical factors that decide between success and failure.

-An edited version of this post appeared in the November 2018 issue of the LIVING magazine.
+Written by Ranjan, an edited version of this post appeared in the November 2018 issue of the LIVING magazine.